jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 It doesn’t mean you're the best in the whole world.
 It only means that you’ve reached a level where that specific area is no longer a problem for you.
 Lao Tzu has a few true words that speak to the approach required to reach this level of living.

 > 1. In living, choose your ground well.
 In thought, stay deep in the heart.
 In relationships, be generous.
 In speaking, hold to the truth.
 In leadership, be organized.
 In work, do your best.
-In action, be timely. &nbsp; If you compete with no one, no one can compete with you.
+In action, be timely.
+If you compete with no one, no one can compete with you.
-> 2. A good runner leaves no tracks; A good speaker makes no slips; A good planner doesn't have to scheme. &nbsp; The best lock has no bolt, and no one can open it.
+> 2. A good runner leaves no tracks; A good speaker makes no slips; A good planner doesn't have to scheme.
+The best lock has no bolt, and no one can open it.
 The best knot uses no rope, and no one can untie it.
 > 3. In the pursuit of learning, every day something is added.
 In the pursuit of Tao, every day something is dropped.
 > 4. The sage understands that everything is difficult and thus in the end, has no difficulties